-Up until recently, if you accidentally deleted a file that has passed the recycle bine and doesn’t have the backup, your best chance is to use one of those 3rd party file recovery tools and take your chance there.
-Microsoft says there is a better way by releasing a free built-in Windows File Recovery Tool for all Windows 10 users.
+Up until recently, if you accidentally deleted a file that has passed the recycle bine and you don’t have the backup to restore from, your best chance is to use one of those 3rd party file recovery tools and take your chance there.
+Microsoft says there is a better way, by releasing a free built-in Windows File Recovery Tool for all Windows 10 users.

 It’s available through the Store app but is essentially a command-line tool that runs through the elevated Command Prompt window when launched.
-It currently works for Windows 10 2004 and above so if you are still running on a Windows 10 version that’s below you may have to wait until you upgrade.
+It currently works for Windows 10 2004 and above so if you are still running on a Windows 10 version that’s below you should upgrade your computer now.

 What to recover?

 It recovers data from a local installed hard drive, an external drive, or a USB flash drive and supports many file types out of the box, such as ZIP, JPEG, MP3, PDF, PNG, etc. Use the following command to list all the supported file types.

 The supported file systems includes:

 - FAT or exFAT